ltryczynski/WP-Themify-Utilities/README.md

 ## Anchor

 Create anchor ad compontent for your page.
+It will automatically create anchor element fixed at the bottom of the page.
+Class contain basic behaviour (scroll event, toggle)

 ### Usage